Johnny Depp: Don't judge me over abuse case

 Asked about being a controversial figure, Depp said he had been considered controversial throughout his career.

 "I was probably more far more controversial many years ago than anything now," he added.
-"But things go in whatever direction they go, more than anything all the weirdness is been cleared up, so it's done.
+"But things go in whatever direction they go, more than anything all the weirdness has been cleared up, so it's done.

 "I'm certainly not gonna let this allow this thing to define anything that I've done before, anything that I'm doing now or what I'm going to do - it doesn't exist for me."